 For rolling out new policies not specific to administrators, exclude all administrators.
 This ensures that administrators can still access the policy and make changes or revoke it if there's a significant impact.
 Always validate the policy with smaller user groups before you apply to all users.

-When configuring CA policies, conditions are called assignments.
-CA policies allow you to enforce access controls on your organization’s apps based on certain assignments.
+When configuring Conditional Access policies, conditions are called assignments.
+Conditional Access policies allow you to enforce access controls on your organization’s apps based on certain assignments.

-For more information, see Building a CA policy.
+For more information, see Building a Conditional Access policy.

 Assignments define the